golang/vscode-go/docs/debugging.md

 }
 ```

-There are some more properties that you can adjust in the debug configuration.
-See the table below:
+There are some more properties that you can adjust in the debug configuration:

 Property   | Description
 --------   | -----------
-name       | The name for your configuration as it appears in the drop-down in the Debug view.
+name       | The name for your configuration as it appears in the drop-down in the Run view.
 type       | Always leave this set to `"go"`.
-VS Code uses this setting to determine which extension should be used for debugging your code.
+VS Code uses this setting to determine which extension should be used for debugging.
 request    | One of `launch` or `attach`.
-Use `attach` when you want to attach to an already running process.
+Use `attach` when you want to attach to a running process.
 mode       | For `launch` requests, one of `auto`, `debug`, `remote`, `test`, or `exec`.
 For `attach` requests, use `local` or `remote`.
 program    | In `test` or `debug` mode, this refers to the absolute path to the package or file to debug.
-In `exec` mode, this is the already built binary file to debug.
+In `exec` mode, this is the existing binary file to debug.
 Not applicable to `attach` requests.
 env        | Environment variables to use when debugging.
-Use the format: `{ "ENVNAME": "ENVVALUE" }`.
+Use the format: `{ "NAME": "VALUE" }`.
 envFile    | Absolute path to a file containing environment variable definitions.
 The environment variables passed in via the `env` property override the ones in this file.
-args       | Array of command-line arguments that will be passed in to the program being debugged.
+args       | Array of command-line arguments to pass to the program being debugged.
 showLog    | If `true`, Delve logs will be printed in the Debug Console panel.
 logOutput  | Comma-separated list of Delve components (`debugger`, `gdbwire`, `lldbout`, `debuglineerr`, `rpc`) that should produce debug output when `showLog` is `true`.
-buildFlags | Build flags to be passed to the Go compiler.
+buildFlags | Build flags to pass to the Go compiler.
 remotePath | If remote debugging (`mode`: `remote`), this should be the absolute path to the file being debugged on the remote machine.
 See the section on [Remote Debugging](#remote-debugging) for further details. [golang/vscode-go#45](https://github.com/golang/vscode-go/issues/45) is also relevant.
-processId  | This is the process ID of the executable you want to debug.Applicable only when using the `attach` request in `local` mode.
+processId  | This is the process ID of the executable you want to debug.
+Applicable only when using the `attach` request in `local` mode.

 ### Specifying [build tags](https://golang.org/pkg/go/build/#hdr-Build_Constraints)